largebinarynumbers/bitonator.github.io/_posts/2017-01-12-MVMC-model-view-manager-controller-architecture.markdown

 Then I'll build my controller which will focus on stuff like authenticating the requests, parsing parameters and so on.

-This new layer, I'm calling a `manager` since the words manager and business-logic ironically go together.
+This new layer, I'm calling a `manager` since the words manager and business-logic seem to go together.

 Hence the name, MVMC, or Model-View-Manager-Controller architecture.